carlfin/heroku-buildpack-static/README.md

 can be used
-`url` parameter should be passed along in order to describe which url to redirect `status` is an optional parameter, 301 is the default value `with_uri` is used in order to redirect with uri as well.
-E.g https://host.me/some-resource.html => https://host.new/some-resource.html
+`url` parameter should be passed along in order to describe which url to redirect `status` is an optional parameter, 301 is the default value

 ```json